What Steps Should I Take After A Car or Truck Accident?

 Should I call the other person's insurance company?

 You may, but you don't have to.
 If you do, you can tell the company representative the name and address of its insured and the current location of your vehicle so the representative can send an adjuster or appraiser to look at your vehicle damage.
-Do not talk to anyone at the insurance company about how or why the accident happened.
-Never admit fault in the accident.
+Do not talk to anyone at the insurance company about how or why the incident happened.
+Never admit fault in the incident.
 Never give a recorded statement.

-Remember, the other person's insurance company would like to prove you were at fault in the accident so the company will not have to pay for your vehicle damage or for your injuries.
+Remember, the other person's insurance company would like to prove you were at fault for the collision so the company will not have to pay for your vehicle damage or for your injuries.
 The company will try to use what you say about the accident and how it happened against you.
 This is one important reason you may want to consult an attorney about your claim, if you believe you were not at fault in causing the accident, and you suffered personal injuries as a result of the accident.

 What if the other person's insurance company contacts me?